-\textbf{Evaluation Metrics}~Since no single evaluation metric perfectly captures the novelty of scientific outputs, we employ three common metrics that align with our intuition: (1) \textbf{Historical Dissimilarity (HD)}: The average Euclidean distance between the generated abstract embedding and embeddings of the 5 most similar abstracts in $B_{\text{past}}$~\citep{shao2020bert, zhou2024fine}.
-A larger distance indicates that the generated abstract is more dissimilar from existing papers, suggesting a higher likelihood of novelty.
-(2) \textbf{Contemporary Dissimilarity (CD)}: The average Euclidean distance between the generated abstract embedding and embeddings of the top 5 most similar abstracts in $B_{\text{con}}$.
+\textbf{Evaluation Metrics.}~ In this paper, we adopt a more objective approach by using three common metrics that align with our intuition, as no single metric fully captures the novelty of scientific outputs: (1) \textit{Historical Dissimilarity (HD)}: The average Euclidean distance between the generated abstract embedding and embeddings of the 5 most similar abstracts in $B_{\text{past}}$~\citep{shao2020bert, zhou2024fine}.
+A larger distance indicates greater dissimilarity from existing papers, suggesting a higher likelihood of novelty.
+(2) \textit{Contemporary Dissimilarity (CD)}: The average Euclidean distance between the generated abstract embedding and embeddings of the top 5 most similar abstracts in $B_{\text{con}}$.
 A smaller distance indicates greater similarity to newer papers, also suggesting a higher likelihood of novelty.
-(3) \textbf{Contemporary Impact (CI)}: The average citation count of the top 5 most similar abstracts in $B_{\text{con}}$~\citep{yang2022gender}.
+(3) \textit{Contemporary Impact (CI)}: The average citation count of the top 5 most similar abstracts in $B_{\text{con}}$~\citep{yang2022gender}.
 A higher citation count suggests that the generated abstract is more likely to have a higher impact.
-To ensure comparability, we normalize each calculated metric using the mean value derived from the entire corresponding database, with normalization defined as the metric divided by the mean value.
-Since novelty is difficult to measure directly, we introduce a proxy metric to comprehensively account for the three indicators: (4) \textbf{Overall Novelty (ON)}.
-We assume that ON is positively related to both HD and CI and negatively related to CD, calculated as $\text{ON} = (\text{HD} \times \text{CI})/{\text{CD}}$.
-Mathematically, the expected value of ON is proportional to the true novelty.
-Further discussion of this metric is provided in the Appx.~\ref{metric}.
+To ensure comparability, we normalize each calculated metric using the mean value taken over all papers published in the same year as the chosen similar abstract in the corresponding database, with normalization defined as the metric divided by the mean value~\citep{alshebli2018preeminence}.

-\textbf{Experimental Design}~We aim to explore several key aspects of \modelname's performance.
-(1) How do the evaluation metrics of abstracts from \modelname outperform those generated by the SOTA single-agent method AI Scientist under similar conditions (Sec.~\ref{sec:ai_scientist})?
-(2) How do the novelty scores of abstracts improve in relation to different team settings, including team size and discussion turns (Sec.~\ref{sec:team_size_n_turn}), team freshness (Sec.~\ref{sec:team_freshness}), and team research diversity (Sec.~\ref{sec:team_diversity})?
-(3) How do different components in our system affect the novelty of the generated abstracts (Sec.~\ref{sec:component})?
-(4) How do adaptive turn numbers affect the novelty of the generated abstracts (Sec.\ref{sec:ablation_adaptive})?
+Since novelty is difficult to measure directly, we introduce a proxy metric to account for the three indicators: (4) \textit{Overall Novelty (ON)}.
+It is natural to assume that ON is positively related to both HD and CI and negatively related to CD, calculated as $\text{ON} = (\text{HD} \times \text{CI})/{\text{CD}}$.
+Mathematically, the expected value of ON is proportional to the novelty.